 Look before you leap is a common proverb that teachers and educators abide by especially when assigning homework.
 They have to be careful not to assign after-class work that is too challenging or too easy.
 While treading on a “challenging and discouraging” scale of balance, homework used to be contended only by students.
 As time went by, both parents and teachers are now questioning its effectiveness.

 According to a meta-analysis study, it was found out that homework correlates with student performance.
 Aha!
 You might say.
 But what does this mean?
 This doesn’t necessarily mean that by tackling many assignments for several hours every night, your child will tremendously improve their grade.
-No. it only shows that there is a correlation between homework and academic achievement.
+No. it only shows that there is a correlation between having my homework done on time and academic achievement.

 The same study recommends a 10-minute homework for first graders and another additional 10-minute work for students in subsequent years.
 While this is a widely adopted regulation for homework today, the study further found out that any amount exceeding this threshold led to very detrimental effects that took a toll on students’ health.
 Apart from just causing physical and emotional stress, this was proven to also lead to negative attitudes towards take-away assignments among students.